chiubaca/chiubaca.github.io/_posts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 Now we have established a connection to our Twitter account we can interact with our whole account through TweePy as if you were actually on Twitter.
 Because we have the power of Python too, it's possible to script some pretty interesting things like setting a up bot to automate sending a DM to a new follower.
 It's even possible to write a script to listen and wait for a new post with a specific hashtag, then perform an action.
 If you want to learn more about everything TweePy can do check out the [docs]() .

 For this tutorial we just want to update our profile.
-You can do so with this single function:
+You can do so with this single line of code:

 ```python
 api.update_profile( "your-username" + "your-website","location", "description")